-BTW, not shown here, but all actions in a terminal state have the same value, zero, and therefore a similar issue that in state 6.
+By the way, it's not shown here, but all the actions in a terminal state have the same value, zero, and therefore a similar issue that I'm highlighting in state 6.

-A final note, I want to highlight that policy iteration is guaranteed to converge to the exact optimal policy, the mathematical proof shows it will not get stuck in local optima.
-However, as a practical consideration, there is one thing to be careful about.
-If the action-value function has a tie (for example RIGHT/LEFT in state 6), we must make sure not to break ties randomly.
+As a final note, I want to highlight that policy iteration is guaranteed to converge to the exact optimal policy: the mathematical proof shows it will not get stuck in local optima.
+However, as a practical consideration, there's one thing to be careful about.
+If the action-value function has a tie (for example, right/left in state 6), we must make sure not to break ties randomly.
 Otherwise, policy improvement could keep returning different policies, even without any real improvement.
-With that out of the way, let's now look at another essential algorithm for finding optimal state-value functions and optimal policies.
+With that out of the way, let's look at another essential algorithm for finding optimal state-value functions and optimal policies.

-Value Iteration: Improving behaviors early
+Value iteration: Improving behaviors early